Careers360 Logo

 Answer:

-Given, a parabola with equation
+Given a parabola with an equation x2=9y

-By comparing the given parabola equation with the standard equation, we get,
+So, by comparing the given parabola equation with the standard equation, we get,

 Hence,